-- 1. Any group or individual action or activity that inflicts or intends to inflict physical or mental harm or otherwise endanger or discomfort which may demean, disgrace and/or degrade any person, regardless of location, intent or consent of participant(s).
-Taking into consideration the aforementioned description, hazing includes, but is not limited to: - i.
-Interference with a Student's academic performance; - ii.
-Forced consumption of any food, alcohol, controlled substances, drugs or any other substance: - iii.
-Forced physical activity (e.g., calisthenics, line-ups, walking or marching in formation); - iv.
-Deprivation of food, water or sleep;
+- i.
+Any group or individual action or activity that inflicts or intends to inflict physical or mental harm or otherwise endanger or discomfort which may demean, disgrace and/or degrade any person, regardless of location, intent or consent of participant(s).
+Taking into consideration the aforementioned description, hazing includes, but is not limited to: - 1.
+Interference with a Student's academic performance; - 2.
+Forced consumption of any food, alcohol, controlled substances, drugs or any other substance; - 3.
+Forced physical activity (e.g., calisthenics, line-ups, walking or marching in formation); - 4.
+Deprivation of food, water or sleep; - 5.
+Not permitting individuals to speak for extended periods of time and/or forced exclusion from social contact: - 6.
+Engaging in activities which involve compelling an individual or group of individuals to remain at a certain location or transporting anyone anywhere within or outside the University (e.g., road trips, kidnaps, drops); - 7.
+Physical or mental abuse of any nature, including physical - discomfort; - 8.
+Sexual misconduct of any nature; - 9.
+Theft, defacement or destruction of private or public property; - 10.
+Compelling the performance of personal chores or errands; - 11.
+Verbal abuse or degradation, including yelling or demands; - 12.
+Assigning or endorsing pranks (e.g., stealing, harassing other organizations);

-- v.
-Not permitting individuals to speak for extended periods of time and/or forced exclusion from social contact; - vi.
-Engaging in activities which involve compelling an individual or group of individuals to remain at a certain location or transporting anyone anywhere within or outside the University (e.g., road trips, kidnaps, drops); - vii.
-Physical or mental abuse of any nature, including physical discomfort; - viii.
-Sexual misconduct of any nature; - ix.
-Theft, defacement or destruction of private or public property; - x.
-Compelling the performance of personal chores or errands; - xi.
-Verbal abuse or degradation, including yelling or demands; - xii.
-Assigning or endorsing pranks (e.g., stealing, harassing other organizations); - xiii.
-Conducting activities designed to deceive or convince a member that they will not be initiated or that they will be hurt; - xiv.
-Compelling scavenger hunts, treasure hunts, quests, road trips, big brother/little brother hunts, big sister/little sister hunts; - xv.
-Any action or threatened action that would subject the individual to embarrassment, humiliation or mental distress, including the use of demeaning names; or - xvi.
-Any other acts or attempted acts which would constitute hazing pursuant to Section 1006.63 of the Florida Statutes.
+13. Conducting activities designed to deceive or convince a member that they will not be initiated or that they will be hurt;